United States Ski Team: 1905 National Ski Association

 The National Ski Association of America, the forerunner of the present-day U.S. Ski & Snowboard, was founded on Feb.
 21, 1905 in Ishpeming, Michigan.
-A meeting was held by the Ishpeming Ski Club in conjunction with its 1904 ski jumping tournament in Ishpeming - but the association was not formed at that gathering.
 Club President Carl Tellefsen proposed holding a meeting after the 1905 jumping tournament – a national competition – to found a ski association which, among other duties, would oversee jumping tournaments.
 In 1905, the association was formally organized during a meeting attended by officers from the Ishpeming, Minneapolis, Red Wing, Stillwater and Eau Claire ski clubs.
 On Feb.
 21, 1905, Carl Tellefsen announced the National Ski Association of America with himself as its first president.

 1910 International Ski Commission

 In 1910, the International Ski Commission was formed at the first International Ski Congress to develop rules for international ski competitions.
 On Feb.
 2, 1924 in Chamonix, France, while what would come to be recognized as the first Winter Olympic Games were being held, the commission gave way to the International Ski Federation (FIS); 14 member nations were present at the founding; 108 are FIS members today.